 The 7-color BD Horizon™ Treg Panel is optimized for cell therapy research and immune system research.
 The tube contains a dried, pre-aliquoted multicolor cocktail comprising markers used for the characterization of FoxP3+ naïve, transitional and effector Treg subsets.
-Applications for this panel in research and clinical research trials include but not limited to autoimmunity studies, transplant studies, tumor microenvironment studies and infection.
+Applications for this panel in research include but not limited to autoimmunity studies, transplant studies, tumor microenvironment studies and infection.

 - Sani KB, Sawitzki B. Immune monitoring as prerequisite for transplantation tolerance trials.
 Clin Exp Immunol.
 2017;189(2):158-170. doi:10.1111/cei.12988